2/7/2025

 Ludwig Svensson

-Yeah thank you very much for taking my question.
+Yeah, thank you very much for taking my question.
 So I just have one question for you today.
 Did you have your pre-MDA meeting with the FDA yet?

 speaker

-Magnus Corforsen
+Magnus Corfertsen

 speaker